harrypotter1214/avaxm3/README.md

 ## Description

 This is a Solidity smart contract for creating a custom ERC20 token on the Ethereum blockchain.
-The token is called "Mamapa" and has the symbol "MMP".
+The token is called "MyToken" and has the symbol "MMP".
 The contract allows the owner to mint new tokens and assign them to a specific address, transfer tokens between addresses, and burn tokens.
 The contract uses the OpenZeppelin ERC20 implementation for security.

 ## Requirements